Optometrist

 Masters courses and opportunities for research at PhD level are available via the GOC-approved undergraduate degree providers.
 Search for postgraduate courses in optometry.

-Membership of The College of Optometrists provides access to a range of benefits including free events, advice, the latest news, networking opportunities, and support and resources to become an examiner, assessor or supervisor.
+Gaining membership of The College of Optometrists can also help with career progression as it provides access to a range of benefits including free events, advice, the latest news, networking opportunities, and support and resources to become an examiner, assessor or supervisor.

 With experience, you can train to become an independent prescribing optometrist by undertaking the independent prescribing qualification.
 In order to pass, you must attend a GOC-approved course, complete a clinical placement and pass the Therapeutics Common Final Assessment (TCFA) in Independent Prescribing.